bsalmon/ai3202/Assignment5/README.md

 ### Answer to Question:

   Increasing the epsilon value from 0.5 caused the utility to lower.
-An epsilon value of 450 changed the solution path entirely.
+An epsilon value of 450 or greater changed the solution path entirely.
 However the new path is suboptimal because it crosses over two extra mountains compared to the first path.
 Any epsilon value greater than 160,999,999,999,989,999 results in an error and fails to move beyond the first node.

   When e = 160999999999989999:
   ```